kubernetes/community/keps/sig-aws/20181127-aws-ebs-csi-driver.md

 ### Goals
 AWS EBS CSI driver will provide similar user experience as in-tree EBS plugin:
-* As an application developer, he will not even notice any difference between EBS CSI driver and in-tree plugin.
+* As an application developer, he will not even notice any differences between EBS CSI driver and in-tree plugin.
 His workflow will stay the same as current.
 * As an infrastructure operator, he just need to create/update storage class to use CSI driver to manage underlying storage backend.

+Since EBS CSI Driver is out-of-tree implementation that comes outside of kuberenetes distrubtion, documentations will be provided on how to install, use and upgrade the driver.

 List of driver features include volume creation/deletion, volume attach/detach, volume mount/unmount, volume scheduling, create volume configurations, volume snapshotting, mount options, raw block volume, etc.